karma-runner/grunt-karma/README.md

 }
 ```

-To change logLevel in grunt config file instead of karma config, use following strings:
+To change the `logLevel` in the grunt config file instead of the karma config, use one of the following strings:
 `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`

 ## Sharing Configs